POST

 array

 The pronunciation guide is an array of objects that guides the agent on how to say specific words.
-This is great for situations with complicated terms or names.
+Use this to improve clarity for acronyms, names, brand terms, or jargon.

 [